EarthScope/rover/docs/bugs.md

-The `ROVER ingest` command rejects files that span multiple calendar days.
+The `rover ingest` command rejects files that span multiple calendar days.
 This is because it works by blindly copying byte ranges based on the mseedindex output, and the targets for this data (the files in the repository) are per-day.